How to Prevent Dog Nails from Splitting

 Long walks on hard surfaces

-One way to help keep your pup's nails from splitting is to take him for long walks on concrete surfaces like sidewalks.
-The concrete will help to keep his nails ground down naturally.
+One way to help keep your pup's nails from splitting is to take them for long walks on concrete surfaces like sidewalks.
+The concrete will help grind their nails down naturally.
 However, doing this is only partially effective.

 Step